SeanatLBC/dCommunity/README.md

 dCommunity is focused on bringing Web3 solutions to Small Businesses, Communities, Organizations, and Individuals.

 dCommunity is being built on the self-organizing power of decentralization.

+FOR THINGS BITCOIN | ETHEREUM | PLAFORM etc - please see the specific LBC Repositories we have put together.
 _________________________________________________________________________________________________________________________